jreisinger/jreisinger.github.io/cv.md

 [home](README.md) | [**cv**](cv.md) | [links](links.md)

 I've been securing, operating and building computer systems for about 15 years.
 This includes writing [programs](https://github.com/jreisinger).
-I started out as an IT auditor and system administrator, later moved to DevOps and [security](https://jreisinger.blogspot.com/2022/05/my-infosec-career-evaluation.html) engineering.
+I started out as an IT auditor and system administrator, later moved to [security](https://jreisinger.blogspot.com/2022/05/my-infosec-career-evaluation.html) engineering.
 I've also managed projects and teams.

 # Employment history